coder-academy-students/rails-setup-for-windows/README.md

     ruby dk.rb install
     ```

-08. Install Node.js from their website: [https://nodejs.org/](https://nodejs.org/download/)
+08. Download the latest Node.js from the website: [https://nodejs.org/](https://nodejs.org/) and install as normal.

-    Then restart your computer.
+    Then restart your command prompt windows.
+You will know that it is installed if you type in `npm -v` and see a version number as the response.

 09. You should now be able to create Rails apps!
 Congratulations!!

-10. Also download and install [https://git-scm.com/](Git)
+10. Also download and install [Git](https://git-scm.com/)